The System Design Newsletter

 Consider subscribing to get simplified case studies delivered straight to your inbox:

-A big thank you to everybody who supports this newsletter.
+Thank you for supporting this newsletter.
 Consider sharing this post with your friends and get rewards.
 Y’all are the best.

 Did you enjoy this post?
 Then don't forget to hit the Like button ❤️